Masala Herb

 A dehydrator consists of the main heating part of the device and racks, which can be removed and stacked over each other as needed.

-It's easier to control the temperature and it's more hygenic to dry mango slices that way.
+It's easier to control the temperature, and it's more hygienic to dry mango slices that way.

-The downside is that you need a separate device.
-Yet, if you plan on drying more fruits in the future, than it's well worth buying a dehydrator.
+The downside is that you require a separate device.
+Yet, if you intend to dry more fruits in the future, than it's well worth buying a dehydrator.

 Sun-dried